Iterative RNDOP-Optimal Anchor Placement for Beyond Convex Hull ToA-based Localization: Performance Bounds and Heuristic Algorithms: RNDOP-Optimal Single Anchor Addition for 2D Positioning Outside the Convex Hull

 where $\bm{q} = [\bm{D_k}]_{1:2,3}$ and $p = [\bm{D_k}]_{3,3}$. \end{lemma} \begin{proof} The optimization problem (P1) seeks to minimize the numerator of the second term in (\ref{eq:E_k+1_update}) under the box constraints in (\ref{eq:box_cnstrnt_no_trnsfrm}).
 (P1) is obtained in a similar manner as in Lemma \ref{lemma:min_eigvalue_anch_plcmnt_3D} by noticing that (a) the minimum value of the numerator in the second term is achieved when $\bm{\tilde{r}}=\alpha \bm{v}_{+}(\bm{E_k})$, and (b) $\alpha$ is chosen as high as possible under the XY-box constraints.

 Then, (P2) solves for the z-coordinate by minimizing the denominator under (a) the box constraints for the z-coordinate, and (b) $\bm{\tilde{r}_{\lambda +}}$ which are the x- and y-coordinates of the $(k+1)^{\rm th}$ anchor.
-Considering the terms dependent on $\bm{r}$, substituting $\bm{r} = [\bm{\tilde{r}_{\lambda +}}^T\ r_z]^T$, and retaining only the terms dependent on the optimization variable $r_z$, we get the desired solution. \end{proof} It is worthwhile to note that in the above scheme, the distance constraint (\ref{eq:dist_btwn_anch_cnstrnt_no_trnsfrm}) is not explicitly enforced.
-To do so, we use a random perturbation-based scheme analogous to Algorithm \ref{algo:random_prtrb_min_anch_sep}.
+Considering the terms dependent on $\bm{r}$, substituting $\bm{r} = [\bm{\tilde{r}_{\lambda +}}^T\ r_z]^T$, and retaining only the terms dependent on the optimization variable $r_z$, we get the desired solution. \end{proof} It is worthwhile to note that in the above scheme, the distance constraint (\ref{eq:dist_btwn_anch_cnstrnt_no_trnsfrm}) is not explicitly enforced, as in the case of the corresponding 3D case.
+To do so, we use a random perturbation-based scheme discussed in Algorithm \ref{algo:random_prtrb_min_anch_sep}.